BradPirie/cross_region_ecs_lamda_deploy/README.md

-# cross_region_ecs_lamda_deploy
-A Simple JavaScript Lamda to register a new ECS Task in another region and Deregister the old one.
 # ECS Cross Region Deploy:
 A Simple JavaScript Lamda to register a new ECS task in another region and deregister the old one.